Personal experience: a Russian doctor about pregnancy and childbirth in the United States

 Maternal happiness

-For some reason, this moment seemed to me brighter and more pleasant, in comparison with the same in Russia.
-5 years ago, before the operation with my daughter, I was shaking with excitement and cold, the metal couch was shaking with me, the catheter hurt, and the bright light of the lamp hit my face.
-Here they drove me like a queen along the red carpet.
-Around see off smiles of nurses and doctors.
+For some reason, this moment seemed brighter and more pleasant to me, compared to the same in Russia.
+5 years ago, before my daughter’s surgery, I was shaking with excitement and cold, the metal couch was shaking along with me, the catheter was painful, and the bright light of the lamp hit my face.
+Here I was driven like a queen along the red carpet.
+The smiles of nurses and doctors follow you around.
 On the walls of the corridor there are beautiful paintings and photographs of happy mothers with babies.
-The way to the operating room was like a fairy tale for me, so I immediately forgot all the unpleasant memories of the nurses' failures.
-And when I saw and identified in the operating masks my husband, anesthesiologist, gynecologist and his assistant, I completely calmed down.
+The path to the operating room was like a fairy tale for me, so I immediately forgot all the unpleasant memories of the nurses’ failures.
+And when I saw and recognized my husband, the anesthesiologist, the gynecologist and his assistant in the operating masks, I completely calmed down.
 Here they are - witnesses of my miracle.

 Spinal anesthesia was performed flawlessly, and the whole process of the operation for me lasted just a moment, because after a few minutes my husband had our baby in his arms, and a minute later the baby had already touched the lips of my chest.
 This maternal happiness is indescribable.
 I remember only tears of joy and insane excitement, so the rest of the time, while the doctors completed their process, I do not remember at all.
 My husband and I held hands and admired our baby.
 From this moment we did not part for a minute.